 The Butterfly Farm (or Le Ferme des Papillons) teaches everything you need to know about a butterfly's lifecycle, from egg to pupa to chrysalis to full-fledged adult.
 A tour of the farm will put you smack dab amidst thousands of fluttering works of aerial art.
 Hold one of these captive creatures in your hands and enjoy viewing delicate and endangered varieties like the Blue Morpho, the Scarlet Swallowtail, and the huge Atlas Moth.

 Feel the Roar at Maho Beach

-Maho Beach sits at the end of the runway of St. Maarten's Princess Juliana International Airport, and it's quite the sight to see giant passenger jets passing over the waves and sand just hundreds of feet up as they make their final approach, bringing yet another wave of visitors to the island.
-Daring beachgoers grab ahold of the airport fence and hang on as they are buffeted by the backblast from the jet engines -- it's one of the more unusual rituals you'll experience in the Caribbean!
+Maho Beach sits at the end of the runway of St. Maarten's Princess Juliana International Airport.
+And, as you can expect, it's quite the sight to see giant passenger jets fly over the sand at only a few hundred feet up.
+Daring beachgoers will grab ahold of the airport's fence and hang on as they are buffeted by the back blast from jet engines.
+Watching and partaking in this ritual is one of the more unusual experiences you'll have on this island.

 With shallow waters surrounding the island, both St. Martin and St. Maarten offer beginner divers a way to get their feet wet.
 The area boasts 20 dive sites, including 11 shipwrecks, coral reefs, and coral-encrusted rocks.
 Swim among colorful fish in an astoundingly beautiful seascape while obtaining your SCUBA certification.
 Should you want to explore further, the surrounding islands of Saba, Statia, Anguilla, and St. Barts also offer a unique underwater experience.